Who can use this feature?

 grant usage on warehouse <your warehouse name> to role totango_ro_role;

-Create Connector in Totango (Username/Password)
+2. Create a Snowflake connection in Totango

-- Password: password of your user
+- Password: Password of the user

 - Warehouse: The warehouse where this connector data should be fetched from